ButterCMS/gridsome-source-buttercms/Readme.md

 1. If you’re a Gridsome/graphQL newbie like me, figuring out how to shape your GraphQL query is the hardest part of the journey.
-RTFM just a bit, specifically this doc on [Introspection](https://graphql.org/learn/introspection/) gives you a great starting point.
+RTM just a bit, specifically this doc on [Introspection](https://graphql.org/learn/introspection/) gives you a great starting point.
 2. **Keep Calm and Code Along** - You’re trying to understand gridsome, graphQL, the data schema for your data in ButterCMS, how ButterCMS works, and how to code in Vue/gridsome, _all at the same time_!
 That’s why the The GraphQL explorer is great - you can focus on crafting your queries there.
 3. Remember Gridsome builds static pages - when you change queries, page code and the like, expect to have to stop and restart Gridsome.